SagarDangal/PL-SQL/README.md

-create a table of name PATTERNS with columns numbers and pattern
+create a table of name PATTERNS with columns numbers , pattern and name